aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-Gets the width of the specified column in normal view
+Gets the width(in unit of characters) of the specified column in normal view

 **Parameters:**
 | Parameter | Type | Description |